Knot Categorification from Mirror Symmetry, Part II: Lagrangians: homology from A-branes

 These come about as two shaded domains $A_1$ and $A_2$ each have three acute and one obtuse angle, so $e(A_i ) = 1 - 3\times {1\over 4}+{1\over 4} = {1\over 2}$, and Maslov index of both is $M(A_i)= 2e(A_i) =1$.
 They have equivariant degree zero, $J(A_i)=0$, since $i(A_i) =3 \times {1\over 4} + {3\over 4} - e(A_i) = 1$, and intersect a puncture once.
 Hence they can each contribute to differential.

-We will now show momentarily that they contribute to the differential by \beq Q {\cal P}_1 = e^{-A_1} {\cal P}_2+ e^{-A_2} {\cal P}_3, \qquad Q{\cal P}_2 = Q{\cal P}_3=0=Q{\cal P}_4. \eeq With this action of the differential, one linear combination of ${\cal P}_2$ and ${\cal P}_3$ is $Q$-exact; while ${\cal P}_1$ is not $Q$-closed.
+The maps should contribute to the differential by \beq Q {\cal P}_1 = e^{-A_1} {\cal P}_2+ e^{-A_2} {\cal P}_3, \qquad Q{\cal P}_2 = Q{\cal P}_3=0=Q{\cal P}_4. \eeq With this action of the differential, one linear combination of ${\cal P}_2$ and ${\cal P}_3$ is $Q$-exact; while ${\cal P}_1$ is not $Q$-closed.
 From this, we recover the unknot homology in \eqref{unknot}, with the non-vanishing homology groups $Hom_{\MDy}({\mathscr B}E_{\cU}, I_{\cU})$ generated by ${\cal P}_4$, and $Hom_{\MDy}({\mathscr B}E_{\cU}, I_{\cU}[2]\{-1\})$ generated by one linear combination of ${\cal P}_2$ and ${\cal P}_3$.
 This illustrates the fact homology depends only on the link, and not on its projection.

 In \eqref{unknotc} $A_1$ and $A_2$ are the areas of shaded domains with the same name.
 We can absorb them into the definition of the generators of the Floer complex, but we included them here as book keeping devices.
-With the figure as drawn $A_1$ and $A_2$ are just two of several domains that have Maslov index one and equivariant degree $0$, so they can support holomorphic disks.
-One can isotope the diagram, as in figure \ref{f_undef} until only of all the domains visible in figure \eqref{unknotc}, only $A_1$ and $A_2$ survive as the domains that can support holomorphic disks.
-All the all others involve domains with both positive and negative coefficients, which cannot support holomorphic curves, since holomorphic maps are orientation preserving.
-The deformation does introduce new intersection points, which are easily seen not to contribute to the cohomology of the Floer complex.
-The disk interpolating between newly created intersections are the bigon in figure \ref{f_undef}.
-Their contributions to the differential are $\pm 1$, cancelling the newly created intersection points pairwise.
-It follows, indirectly, that the action of the differential must be as in \eqref{unknotc}, or else the cohomology of $Q$ would not have the correct Euler characteristic.
+With the figure as drawn $A_1$ and $A_2$ are just two of several domains that have Maslov index one and equivariant degree $0$, which can support holomorphic disks.
+To see why the others should not contribute to the differential, observe that we can isotope the diagram, as in figure \ref{f_undef}.
+Having done so, all but $A_1$ and $A_2$ involve domains with both positive and negative coefficients.
+As such, they cannot support holomorphic curves, since holomorphic maps are orientation preserving.